jbarratt/serialized.net/_posts/2009-01-06-permanently-converting-from-textile-markup.markdown

 There were some victims -- at one of the transitions along the way, many of my posts got truncated to just 'summary' length and the 'real data' is gone.
 (Moment of silence.)
 Moving on to brighter and better things.

 Wordpress was able to connect to my textile database and inhale all my posts.
 (Thanks!)
-Unfortunately, it was all in Textile markup. <a href="http://faq.wordpress.com/2006/04/20/markdown-textile/">And they didn't seem to plan on supporting that.</a>
+Unfortunately, it was all in Textile markup.
+[And they didn't seem to plan on supporting that.](http://faq.wordpress.com/2006/04/20/markdown-textile/)

 What to do?